RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-lists-crdb.md

 ---
-Title: Developing with Lists in a CRDB
+Title: Developing with Lists in an Active-Active database
 description:
 weight: $weight
 alwaysopen: false